syncfusion-content/winui-docs/winui/Avatar-view/customization.md

 # Customization in WinUI AvatarView

-The `AvatarView` control offers a range of customization options, including the ability to modify its border, background, and more.
+The `AvatarView` control offers a range of customization options, including modifying its border, background, and more.

 ## Border

-Customize the border of `AvatarView` control by using the `BorderBrush` and `BorderThickness` properties.
+Customize the `AvatarView` control border using the `BorderBrush` and `BorderThickness` properties.

 **BorderBrush**

-You can customize the border color of the AvatarView control by using the `BorderBrush` property.
+Customize the border color of the AvatarView control by using the `BorderBrush` property.

 {% tabs %}
 {% highlight xaml %}